slice/tenkai/readme.md

 ### Erroring Scripts

-If a script you sent threw an error, Tenkai will print it out.
+If a script you sent threw an error, Tenkai will print it the error message.
 It will continue to accept connections to the server.
-Because of this, you can simply resend the (fixed) script and it will automatically reimport.
+Because of this, you can simply resend the (fixed) script and it will automatically be evaluated.

+### The server is stuck!

+If you are sending files and the server doesn't do anything, then it may be stuck in limbo.
+This occurs when a client or client library disconnects from the server but fails to inform the server before doing so.
+You can fix this by simply restarting BlockLauncher, or typing in `/tenkai restart` to restart the server.